mattrayner/Give.Cat/README.md

 <img src="http://give.cat/assets/img/gc-git-logo.png">

-> "Making the internet a squishire place!"
+> "Making the internet a squishier place!"

 <i>Give Cat is an attempt to bring happiness and joy to everyday life...
 One cat at a time.</i>